 4. Increased independence

 R has severe cerebral palsy and uses a switch (computer mouse-like object) to control music software and play and compose music.
 Over the year we worked with R on a new switch which responds to pressure and enabled her to play with more dynamics and a larger range of tempi.
 In addition, R has learned how to use two switches (one for each hand) at the same time which gives her more independence when playing.

 5. Access to further education and work experiences

-100% of students of the 2015/16 Accredited Music Technology course (Pathways) went on to further education and work opportunities – 60% have gone on to further education (including full-time study at Perth College and Edinburgh College) with 40% taking on work/ voluntary experience (including Royal Lyceum Theatre and North Edinburgh Arts Centre).
+Students of our Accredited Music Technology course (Pathways) have gone on to further education (including full-time study at Perth College and Edinburgh College) and work/ voluntary experience opportunities (including Royal Lyceum Theatre and North Edinburgh Arts Centre).

 “At first everyone wanted to play the drums so the Drake Musician tried separating the drum-kit out so everyone had one piece of the kit each.
 Although, the participants were initially happy that everyone could play they soon realised it wasn’t as much fun than playing the whole kit at one time.
 They learned it was better to take turns in their group.”

 “It’s very exciting and the kids have done a great job at working the music out together as a team.
 It has been a great project for them socially as a lot of the kids did not know each other at all or very well, before this and I feel that they have been empowered by playing instruments and sounding great.”